DataJuggler/UltimateHelper/README.md

 # News

+11.20.2023: Added a new method to TextHelper - ExportWords.

 11.14.2023: This project has been updated to .NET 8.

 8.29.2023: I added a new method to NumericHelper - DivideDoublesAsDecimals.